mosse-security/mcsi-library/docs/cyber-domains/digital-forensics.md

 ### Chapter 2: Fundamental Concepts

+This chapter of the video course teaches fundamental digital forensics concepts.
+These concepts are important for understanding how digital forensics works and how it can be used to investigate crimes.

 - [Kill Chain and the MITRE Matrix](https://youtu.be/4riC6YiLfSs)
 - [The Rootkit Paradox](https://youtu.be/9Z4s3r4hbmg)

 ### Chapter 3: Investigating an Incident

+This chapter provides a detailed, step-by-step approach to investigating a cyber incident.
+This approach is designed to help organizations quickly and effectively determine the scope, severity, and cause of a cyber incident.
+Additionally, this approach can help organizations to develop an appropriate response plan and to take steps to prevent future incidents.

 - [What is a structured investigation process?](https://youtu.be/to1ibcnM97g)

 ### Chapter 4: Windows Forensics

+This chapter provides an introduction to digital forensics on the Windows platform.
+It discusses the features of the Windows operating system that make it attractive to attackers, and the tools and techniques that can be used to conduct a forensic investigation on a Windows system.

 - [Introduction to Windows Forensics](https://youtu.be/13rb6gGJYYs)
 - [Setting up a lab to practice Windows Digital Forensics](https://youtu.be/t4q8i2WrZtM)